somof/CarND-Behavioral-Cloning-work/writeup_report.md

 #### Multi cameras use

-I had a test beforehand to confirm potentiality of single camera use and multi cameras use.
+I had a test beforehand to confirm potentialities of single camera use and multi cameras use.
 Following scene shows the car can run over at the sharp corner with uncertain curb, if input camera is single.

 <img width=400 src="fig/course_out_02.jpg"/>

 When the model was trained with multi cameras, the car never run over at the corner and keeps on the road of track 1 at least one hour.

 <img width=400 src="fig/course_out_03.jpg"/>